ANANDABHOI/medical_chatbot/README.md

-# medical_chatbot

-:

-🩺 AI-Based Medical Symptom Checker
+# 🩺 AI-Based Medical Symptom Checker

 An AI-powered medical assistant built with Streamlit and Cohere AI, designed to help users check their symptoms and receive possible condition insights.
 ⚠️ Disclaimer: This tool is for educational purposes only and should not replace professional medical advice.